Megan-M-Wang/Breadcrumbs_App/README.md

 - Count the number of steps
 - Reverse to get return directions
 - Does not require internet or GPS signal
+- Start in Swift and transfer to Android dev